WalterZWang/Midea-DR-Project/data/README.md

-## model
+## data

-Code for unit testing.
-Test every code before you push it to the repo
+Code for access, evaluate and pre-process teh data.

 ## Structure